 So it's extremely helpful to be able to back-up your choice of term by referencing the most respected dictionary in the field.
 Where available glossaries are unclear or contradictory, you need a final arbiter!

-German technical term ? – go straight to Ernst!
+For example, if it's German technical term – go straight to Ernst!

 Help and be helped.
 If you're a freelance German to English translator, you’ll certainly want to look into joining one of the many online communities of freelance translators.